ersgonzalo/dotvba/readme.md

-Creating this to help explain my first Repo (hurryay!) on Github, as well as for the VBA files.
-Created this during my time at work to automate some repetitive tasks.
-Could have simplified it more but I want to put some fail safes for the future when others may use my applications.
+Creating this [readme.md] to help explain my first Repo (hurryay!) on Github.
+Created these various tidbits during my time at the Department of Transportation to automate some repetitive tasks within my unit.
+Could have simplified the code to my desires but I want to put some fail safes for the future when others may use my applications.
 Putting down the sources of where I found code to help keep track of what I've done and modified.
 Lots of things to do and change!

 Future Reconsiderations
 ------------
-- Possibly make "Copy Files.vb" more sensitive about directory searching so it doesn't take as long
-- Update Dismissal Create.vb to take in all the rows, and then loop through until the last row
+- Update Dismissal Create.vb to take in all the rows, and then loop through until the last row (aka no deletion of the row)

-Creating this to help explain my first repo on Github, as well as for the VBA files.
-Putting down the sources of where I found code to help keep track of what I've done and modified.
-Lots of things to do and change!

-End Notes
+End Notes/References
 ------------
 For searching subdirectories
 - http://www.ammara.com/access_image_faq/recursive_folder_search.html